mre/endler.dev/content/2024/be-simple/index.md

 I find that constraints help as well.
 Technology is one major source of distraction.
 Some of the best stories were written with a typewriter.
-In itself, it's a very limited environment, but it takes away all the distractions and let's you focus on the task at hand.
+In itself, it's a very limited environment, but it takes away all the distractions and lets you focus on the task at hand.
 I find that inspiring, liberating.
 That's why I like constraints.
 When I give presentations I wonder what I'd write if I could only have 5 slides with 5 words each,